qmk/qmk_firmware/keyboards/compensator/readme.md

 # The Compensator

-This is a standard weird layout PCB, best build with a 10U spacebar.
+A 40% monstrosity with 10U spacebar support and a required 2 keycap sets to fill.
 It supports VIA.
+[Compensator](https://geekhack.org/index.php?topic=122493.0)

 * Keyboard Maintainer: [Lrfoster03](https://lrfoster03.github.io/) and on [GitHub](https://github.com/Lrfoster03)
-* Hardware Supported: A 40% monstrosity with 10U spacebar support and a required 2 keycap sets to fill.
+* Hardware Supported: A 40% with 2 numpads, 2 nav clusters, and 2 XT columns with an ATMEGU32U4
-* Hardware Availability:
+* Hardware Availability: Contact @victusss on discord. [vk.works Discord](https://discord.gg/7weV2kyqFB)

 ## Instructions